Most businesses do not become stagnant overnight, and in many cases, this stagnation can last for years, and in some cases decades.

 A marketing strategy without paid advertising is unwise in most cases because paid advertising is the closest things to a "shortcut" in marketing.
 If you are looking for immediate results, then advertising or other forms of paid marketing have to be in your growth strategy and marketing mix.

-Most businesses don't have the time, resources and know-how to grow exclusively by organic (non-paid) mean, hence why some level of paid advertising is necessary.
+Most businesses don't have the time, resources and know-how to grow exclusively by organic (non-paid) means, hence why some level of paid advertising is necessary.

 Avoid "Price-Wars" At All Costs